CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Related works

 \section{Related works}

-In recent years, research has been developed for root cause localization in distributed system\cite{gholami2021comparative}, clouds\cite{weng2018root}\cite{wu2020microrca}.
-Based on data resources, we can categorize these researches into three groups: log-based, trace-based, and metric-based\cite{soldani2022anomaly}.
-Log-based research\cite{aggarwal2020localization} mainly localizes root causes based on text logs parsing, which is hard to work in real-time.
-Trace-based research\cite{kim2013root,weng2018root} gathers information through complete tracing of the execution paths and then identifies root causes along those paths.
-However, trace information only focuses on service level, and it is time-consuming for developers to understand source code well enough to extract tracing information.
-In addition, metrics-based research uses monitoring data collected from applications and underlying infrastructures to construct causal graphs and infer root causes.
+In recent years, research has developed for root cause localization in distributed system \cite{gholami2021comparative}, clouds \cite{weng2018root, wu2020microrca}.
+Based on data sources, we can categorize these researches into three groups: log-based, trace-based, and metric-based \cite{soldani2022anomaly}.
+Log-based research \cite{aggarwal2020localization} mainly localizes root causes based on text logs parsing, which is hard to work in real time.
+Trace-based research \cite{kim2013root,weng2018root} gathers information through the complete tracing of the execution paths and then identifies root causes along those paths.
+However, trace data only focuses on service level, and it is time-consuming for developers to understand source code well enough to extract trace information.
+In contrast, metrics-based research uses monitoring data collected from applications and underlying infrastructures to construct causal graphs and infer root causes.
 Metric-based research can achieve automated, real-time root cause localization based on multi-dimensional information.
-Therefore, this section will mainly review metrics-based research and causal inference methods.
+Therefore, this section will mainly review metrics-based research and CI methods.